Mortuie/FreeCodeCamp/backend/stocks/README.md

 ## User Stories

-- [ ] I can view a graph displaying the recent trend lines for each added stock
+- [ x ] I can view a graph displaying the recent trend lines for each added stock
-- [ ] I can add new stocks by their symbol name
+- [ x ] I can add new stocks by their symbol name
-- [ ] I can remove stocks
+- [ x ] I can remove stocks
-- [ ] I can see changes in real-time when any other user adds or removes a stock.
+- [ x ] I can see changes in real-time when any other user adds or removes a stock.

 ## Stack